Kwitchlang/Docker-Swarm-GlusterFS-Install/README.md

 ```
 This command ` sed -e 's/\r//g' > swarm.sh ` is used to strip any windows characters from scripts - Usefull when useing a webdav server for hosting bash files.\
 There are external commands ` curl -fsSL https://get.docker.com | sudo -S bash >> /dev/null ` This is a file hosted by someone that will install Docker and Docker-compose.

-> [!IMPORTANT]
-> Please note code execution on this poses MANY security risks - use at your own risk :)
-> This is more of a proof of concept

 ## To do
 - [x] Enable glusterfs to mount on reboot